baileywall/email_application/README.md

 I tried to set up a MailGun account, but my domain was blacklisted and Customer Support wanted me to prove I was a business so I set up an account with SendGrid instead, which is set up to be the backup client.

-NOTE that because of strict authentication requirements of send addresses, the emails will only send if from is `bailey@waffles.biz` (a custom domain I created for this exercise).

 ### changing the client

 To change the client from Mandrill to SendGrid, change `backup_email_service` in config/config.json to be `true` and restart the application with `node server.js`.

-As of last night my SendGrid account was suspended and I was getting 401/Unauthorized responses.

 ## testing